 (61) Where the Line Manager identifies serious misuse of a card, they will notify the Accounts Payable Operations Supervisor as soon as possible.
 The Accounts Payable Operations Supervisor will promptly refer the matter to the Manager, Financial Operations.

 (62) The Credit Card Administrator must:

-- as soon as possible after appointment, complete the on line Oracle Training course provided by the Office of Organisational Development where not previously completed;
+- as soon as possible after appointment, complete the on line Oracle Training course provided by Talent and Leadership Development where not previously completed;

 - notify the Accounts Payable Operations Supervisor when they have completed the training course.

 (63) On receiving an approved statement of reconciliation, the CCA shall:

 - ensure the statement has been signed by the Cardholder and approved by their Line Manager in accordance with Schedule A1 of the University's Delegations (Administrative) Policy;

 - immediately notify the Cardholder and Line Manager of any non-compliance;